 - Alignment: Centre

-Similarly for “Row Headers” apply the changes as we did above for “Column Header”.
+Similarly, for “Row headers,” apply the changes mentioned above for “Column headers.”

-I have applied the same changes as I did for “column header” so my table now looks like this.
+We have applied the same changes for “Column headers,” so our table now looks like this.

-I have just increased the font size to 12m, if you wish to have other formatting options you can try all of them.
+We have just increased the font size to 12m.
+If you wish to have other formatting options, you can try all of them.

-One of the problems with Matrix visual is it will not work as a pivot table because if you add the “Segment” column to see the break-up sales for each country it won’t give the breakup summary.
+One of the problems with Matrix visual is it will not work as a PivotTable because if you add the “Segment” column to see the break-up sales for each country, it will not give the break-up summary.

-But one of the flexible things it will give us when we add more than the one-row field is it will enable the option of “Drill Down”.
+- But one of the flexible things it will give us when we add more than the one-row field is enabling the “Drill Down” option.

-To again go back to the previous option “Drill Up” option
+- Again, go back to the last option, the “Drill Up” option.

-In the “Drill Down” if you do not wish to have “Sub Totals” then under the “Format” tab turn off the “Row Subtotals” options.
+- In the “Drill Down,” if you do not wish to have “Sub TotalsSub TotalsThe SUBTOTAL excel function performs different arithmetic operations like average, product, sum, standard deviation, variance etc., on a defined range.” then under the “Format” tab, turn off the “Row Subtotals” options.

-Like this using the “Matrix” visual we can create the “Pivot Table” kind of summary table in Power BI.
+Using the “Matrix” visual, we can create the PivotTable summary table in Power BI.

 Things to Remember

-- Power BI matrix visual works like a pivot table.
+- The Matrix visual works like a PivotTable.

-- To view subtotals we need to add columns to respective fields and turn on the “Drill Down” option, you can tune on “Drill Up” to cancel this option.
+- To view subtotals, we must add columns to respective fields and turn on the “Drill Down” option.
+We can tune on “Drill Up” to cancel this option.

-This has been a guide to Power BI Matrix.
-Here we learn how to create a matrix visual in Power BI and also add drill-down and drill-up to matrix visual along with examples.
-You may learn more about Power BI from the following articles –
+This article has been a guide to Power BI Matrix.
+Here, we learn how to create a matrix visual in Power BI, add drill down, and drill up to the matrix visual along with examples.
+You may learn more about Power BI from the following articles: –